openstack/ironic-specs/specs/template.rst

 https://blueprints.launchpad.net/ironic/+spec/example

-Introduction paragraph -- why are we doing anything?
-A single paragraph of prose that operators can understand.
+Introduction paragraph -- start here.

+Why are we doing anything?
+This should be a single paragraph of prose that operators can understand.

 Some notes about using this template: